DemocracyEarth/self/README.md

 # self
 Self Identity Management for CryptoID Logins.

+The login process is centralized, you need an email or a third party identity validation that tracks your activities, a password that is stored in a place that you can’t control.
+We changed that, now you keep your identity in your mobile phone, you don’t need email, password, obligatory fields, neither a third party validator.

 No more intermediation: Identity owned by the user.

+We hack the login process: no password, no email, no tracking, no “others”.

+We keep the identity 100% in the hands of the user.
+We took the decentralization approach to create a login protocol and Cryptography (SHA-256 hash function) to ensure security and identity.
+We allow users to show the information that they want, when they want and to they want.

+We believe that the first step to Personal Sovereignty, is own our Personal Identity,  so no single corporation (like  Facebook) or government (think Estonia) owns your credentials.
+Only you are in control.

+The steps to login are: scan, check and login.

 ## How it works (scan, check, login)